limyiqin/IoTDoorSystem/README.md

 ![](http://i.imgur.com/yZnVnxc.jpg)

 Once done save the API Key in a notepad.
 The key will be used in the main python Start talking to your new bot by saying /start.

+## :exclamation: Amazon Web Services(AWS) Message Broker Setup